 This post is very old and an updated version is in my Distiller’s Workbook exercise on Curacao.

-the orange liqueur studied has significantly more alcohol than present day products and somewhat more sugar (the ending contains a surprise about the sugar content so read on).
+The orange liqueur studied had significantly more alcohol than present day products and somewhat more sugar (the ending contains a surprise about the sugar content so read on).

 285 g/l of sugar has a dissolved volume of about 190ml